Chestnut Herbal School

 • Diuretic

 There are over twenty species in the Monarda genus, all of which are native to North America.
-It is important to use scientific names with this group, as common names are many and often used interchangeably.
+Using scientific names with this group is important, as common names are often used interchangeably.
 The species might be called wild bergamot, bee balm, Oswego tea, or horsemint, depending on where you live and whom you are talking with.
 The name wild bergamot is especially confusing, as bergamot is also applied to the essential oil from the similarly scented Citrus bergamia.
 It is the citrus oil, and not Monarda, that is used to flavor Earl Grey tea.

 Wild bergamot (Monarda fistulosa) growing alongside purple cone flower (Echinacea purpurea).